Future-Systems-Lab/CBD-Continuum-Retail/README.md

 Product pricing and margin documentation are maintained for educational and compliance review.

 ### Design & Branding
+CBD Continuum emphasized sustainability by using bamboo containers, recycled glass packaging, and eco-friendly soy-based inks for all hemp flower and oil labels.
+These choices reflected the brand’s holistic values and commitment to environmentally responsible wellness.
 Product packaging, mock-ups, and label designs reflect the clean, evidence-based wellness brand identity.
 [View Label and Mockups →](CBD-Products/Mockups/)